Discipline Determines Destiny

 - Eternal reward.
 The most significant benefit of discipline will come from Jesus the day we stand before Him.

-VII.
 How to Begin a Life of Discipline

 - Spend time each day reading God’s Word.